ImCarrot/SpringBootSamples/spring-boot-crudrepository/README.md

 The `starter-parent` is how spring handles dependency management and solves a few of many problems with transitive dependencies
 [read more](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-maven-parent-pom).

+#### Wiring up MongoDB

+There are a bunch of ways to wire up MongoDb.
+We'll be using the MongoURI method with `spring autoconfiguration` by setting the relevant properties in our `application.properties` file and let spring handle everything else.

+For this all you need to define is the `MongoURI` and `DBName` in your `application.properties` file.

+    spring.data.mongodb.database=springCRUDSample
+    spring.data.mongodb.uri=mongodb://127.0.0.1/

+but you can add all sorts of additional settings here including `username` and `password` if your DB has them.

+    spring.data.mongodb.database=springCRUDSample
+    spring.data.mongodb.uri=mongodb://127.0.0.1:27017/springCRUDSample?username=TestUser&password=TestPassword&socketTimeoutMS=60000

+read more about this [in MongoDB docs here](https://docs.mongodb.com/manual/reference/connection-string/)

 #### The Repository Class

 Create a new interface called `UserRepository`